 Best Shoes for Spain in July

-When thinking about shoes for Barcelona in July I would say they fall into three categories
+When thinking about shoes for Spain in July I would say they fall into three categories

 - Sightseeing Shoes